 In our last two chapters, we used neural networks to classify text and perform sentiment analysis.
 Both of these tasks involve taking an NLP input and predicting some value.
 In the case of our sentiment analysis, this was a number between 0 and 1 representing the sentiment of our sentence and in the case of our sentence classification model, our output was a multi-class prediction of which of several categories our sentence belonged to.
 But what if we wish to make not just a single prediction, but predict a whole sentence?
 In this chapter we will build a sequence to sequence model which takes a sentence in one language as its input and outputs the translation of this sentence in another language.

 We have already explored several types of neural network architecture used for NLP learning, in previous chapters.
 In this chapter, we will again be using the familiar RNNs, but instead of just building a simple RNN model, we will use RNNs as part of a larger, more complex model in order to perform sequence to sequence translation.
-By using the underpinnings of RNNs that we have learned in the previous chapters, we can show how these concepts can be extended in order to create a variety of models that are fit for purpose.
+By using the underpinnings of RNNs that we have learned in the previous chapters, we can show how these concepts can be extended in order to create a variety of models that can be fit for purpose.

 In this chapter we will cover the following topics: